genfire-em/GENFIRE-MATLAB/README.md

 Welcome to the MATLAB implementation of GENFIRE.

-GENFIRE is a robust, Fourier-based reconstruction algorithm that is capable of using a limited set of input projections to generate a 3D reconstruction while also partially retrieving missing projection information.
+GENFIRE, for GENeralized Fourier Iterative REconstruction, is a robust, Fourier-based reconstruction algorithm that is capable of using a limited set of input projections to generate a 3D reconstruction while also partially retrieving missing projection information.
 It does this by iterating between real and reciprocal space and applying simple constraints in each to find an optimal solution that